 AASB supports an adequate financial appropriation from the State and Federal Government to strengthen and expand the National School Lunch and Breakfast Program in Alaska and other local programs to be sure that a culturally-relevant and genuinely nutritional school breakfast programs and a sustainable lunch may be available to all children at all schools throughout the state.
-Such funding must be accomplished without diverting funds that belong in the educational foundation formula.
+AASB further calls for the Alaska Congressional Delegation to seek higher USDA school lunch reimbursements, commensurate with inflation. -Such funding must be accomplished without diverting funds that belong in the educational foundation formula.
 Federal program requirements should be flexible enough to allow for alternative delivery mechanisms.